 Preventative strategies As a former art department chair, I used to write a note in my calendar.
 I would dust off my annual December email to all the department chairs, asking them to remind their department members to plan lessons and order supplies rather than look to the art program to supply their last-minute needs.
 Everyone is reminded that we order the supplies we need and value our uninterrupted time teaching our lessons.
 Even if you are a department of one, this strategy can work for you.
 Work with your administration on an email that can go out to all faculty to help reign in interruptions.

 Secure materials This advice is not just for the holidays.
 If you quickly trip to the office on your period off, close and lock your room.
 Talk to the custodians and ask them not to let others into your room.
-I know I have unlocked my classroom in the morning to find the room was used to make dance decorations with paint and dirty brushes left out, now dried and ruined.
+I know I have unlocked my classroom in the morning to find it used to make dance decorations, with paint and dirty brushes left out, now dried and ruined.
 It’s disconcerting and shouldn’t happen.

-More than one entrance to your classroom?
-Can’t always control who comes into your room?
+Do you have more than one entrance to your classroom?
+Can you not always control who comes into your room?
 Locks on cabinets can be very valuable, particularly for those supplies that are most popular.
 I also have a cabinet with labeled totes.
-However, I found it a best practice not to label the bins with scissors and glue sticks.
+However, I found it best practice not to label the bins with scissors and glue sticks.
 Why make it easy for them to find those in-demand items?